kw7oe/kw7oe.github.io/content/fragments/expose-new-port-in-iptables.md

 psychic-guide.example.com:3001
 ```

-This is still needed as by default port 80 is used for `http`.
+_(This is still needed as port 80 is used for `http` by default._)

 If you would like to learn more about `iptables`, DigitalOcean
-have some good resources:
+have some good resources to get started:

 - [Iptables Essentials: Common Firewall Rules and Commands](https://www.digitalocean.com/community/tutorials/iptables-essentials-common-firewall-rules-and-commands)
 - [How To List and Delete Iptables Firewall Rules](https://www.digitalocean.com/community/tutorials/how-to-list-and-delete-iptables-firewall-rules)